-- Passion for civil rights and racial justice advocacy.
+- Deep passion for civil rights and racial justice advocacy.

-- Able to contribute to the creation of a diverse, equitable and inclusive culture that encourages and celebrates differences;
+- Ability to contribute to the creation of a diverse, equitable and inclusive culture that encourages and celebrates differences.

 Applicants with lived experience in communities historically under-resourced and marginalized due to race, class, gender, disability, etc. are encouraged to apply.

 Based upon Washington Lawyers’ Committee pay scale, attached.
 Credit given for prior relevant experience.
-Generous leave and employer-funded benefits.
+Generous leave and employer-funded benefits provided.

 Attached is the job posting that includes the full description and salary scale.
 See here.